 Police records reveal that Inigo was found the next day wandering through the park with the boy in his arms and mumbling incoherently.
 The child in question was the young Adriano.

 Inigo was held for questioning for the next few days under suspicion of kidnapping.
 He was later released without charge due to a lack of evidence against him.

 Adriano was taken to a nearby hospital.
 After a thorough examination he was returned to his parents, apparently unscathed, the only sign of his ordeal a streak of grey now running through his otherwise jet-black hair.
 He had no memory of the previous night’s events.
 Not long after, Adriano’s father accepted a job in Geneva and moved his family out of Madrid.

 They declined to be interviewed.

 As for Inigo Gómez, the incident that night forced him to question his life choices.
 He has been sober ever since.

 A short while later, two of the archways of the Temple of Debod are dismantled and swapped around, a configuration they remain in to this day.

 No further incidents are reported.

-It has long been theorised that certain emotionally charged events can be recorded by organic materials, and these events can then be replayed when specific conditions are met (see The Possible Mechanism of Residual Hauntings, where I discuss this in greater detail).
+It has long been theorised that certain emotionally charged events can be recorded by organic materials, and these events can then be replayed when specific conditions are met (see Thoughts on Place Memory and Residual Hauntings, where I discuss this in greater detail).
 However, in this instance, the phenomena’s apparent ability to interact with its surroundings casts this theory into doubt.
 It is unfortunate that all the evidence in this case is anecdotal, and Inigo Gómez’s past makes him not the most reliable witness.
 But something unusual took place that summer at the site in Madrid, and whatever occurred was evidently deemed sufficiently serious to sway the Spanish government into action, and that action was enough to alter conditions sufficiently to end the associated phenomena.

 One can only wonder what might occur if the two stone archways were to be placed back in to their original positions.